MarcinBas/api_mt/index.md

  - Modern MT:
  [https://www.modernmt.com/privacy/](https://www.modernmt.com/privacy/)

-## 2. How to obtain API keys from MT providers - Trados Studio 2021™
+## 2. How to set up Trados Studio 2021™ plugins
 ### 2.1 Amazon Translate (AWS)
 #### 2.1.1 How to obtain an API key
 Refer to Point 4.1 for details.